VijetaPuthran/Tableau/README.md

 ## 3. CitiBike Quarterly Analysis Q1 2021 - Average Trip Duration
 ![TripDur](/Images/AverageTripDuration.JPG)

-The analysis was made to arrive at the average trip duration in the firs quarter based on the count of customer's gender.
+The analysis was made to arrive at the average trip duration in the first quarter based on the count of customer's gender.
 The three categories for the gender classification is 0-unknown, 1-male and 2-female.
 It was found that most of the users did not specify the gender and the users who did specify had the most usage among female in January and February months and men were the leading users in March.

 ## 4. CitiBike Quarterly Analysis Q1 2021 - Busy Stations Jan
 ![BJan](/Images/BusyStationsJan.JPG)